matrix-org/matrix-spec-proposals/meta/releasing.md

 ## Prerequisites / preparation

 First, can we even release the spec?
-This stage is mostly preperation work needed to ensure a consistent and reliable specification.
+This stage is mostly preparation work needed to ensure a consistent and reliable specification.

 1. Ensure `main` is committed with all the spec changes you expect to be there.